(“BCGDV”) partners with large Fortune 500 companies to build innovative technology startups.

 If each of those phases is a destination on the map 🗺, workstreams are the engine that moves the venture along 🚚.

-Inspired by agile methodology, a workstream is a temporary focus area for a small group of people.
+methodology, a workstream is a temporary focus area for a small group of people.
 The model strikes just the right balance of focus, autonomy, and creativity to empower small teams to take giant strides of progress within the venture.

 Chris Green, a PM at BCGDV, explains that the workstreams are constantly adapting to meet the needs of the venture, from building a feature, to fleshing out a business model or doing customer research.